tweag/nickel/doc/manual/introduction.md

 ## Current state and roadmap

 Nickel is currently released in version `0.3.1`.
-This version should be functional and is intended to gather feedback and real-life testing.
+This version should be functional and intended to gather feedback and real-life testing.
 The next planned version is `1.0`.
 The next steps we plan to work on are:

 - Nix integration: being able to seamlessly use Nickel to write packages and